 - Removing an agricultural occupancy condition on a former farmhouse in Suffolk;

 - Acting for private clients to secure the sale of land for residential development in Mid Sussex;

 - Obtaining planning permission for a 200 bird racing pigeon loft in the South Downs National Park;

 - Securing planning permission to change the use of farm buildings in the Wokingham Green Belt on appeal;

-- Assisting residents in a West Sussex village in their successful objections to proposed commercial development of woodland within the South Downs National Park;
+- Assisting residents in a West Sussex village in their successful objections at appeal to proposed commercial developments within the South Downs National Park;

 - Obtaining Class Q consent to convert a farm building in East Sussex for residential use (2 dwellings);

 - Winning a s78 planning appeal for a supervisory farmhouse on a beef unit in Kent;